Tortuga Island - More Than Just A Tropical Beach

 A boat tour to Tortuga Island was a surprise I prepared for my significant other at the end of our trip to Costa Rica.
 Tortuga Island is perfectly nested in the southern part of the Gulf of Nicoya where it almost meets the Pacific Ocean.

 This island is so small, it's not even on Google Maps.
-There are about 20 monkeys living on the island - just enough to survive and to allow other living organisms such as plants and animals to co-exist in the harmony with nature.
+About 20 monkeys are living on the island - just enough to survive and to allow other living organisms such as plants and animals to co-exist in harmony with nature.

 A baby monkey uses his tail to buckle up to his mother.

-After about 10 minutes spent with these cute spider monkeys, we continue on our trip toward Tortuga Island.
+After about 10 minutes spent with these cute spider monkeys, we continued on our trip toward Tortuga Island.

-About a half mile (0.8 km) offshore the island, there is a really nice snorkeling site near the big volcanic rock.
-We came early, before the majority of other boats did, so we almost had the site for ourselves.
+About a half mile (0.8 km) offshore the island, there is a really nice snorkelling site near the big volcanic rock.
+We came early before the majority of other boats did, so we almost had the site for ourselves.

 We spotted many different types of fish including king angelfish, regal tang, clown fish and others.